Roasted Beet Salad with Cashew Cheese

 - Dark leafy greens

-If you want to enhance the sense of freshness and clean eating further, consider adding a few sprinkles of fresh mint for a little extra kick.
+If you want to enhance the sense of freshness and clean eating, add a few sprinkles of fresh mint for a little extra kick.

-While the salad itself is quick and easy to make, it does require a little advance preparation.
+While the salad itself is quick and easy to make, it does require some preparation.
 The easiest approach is to make the cheese and roast the beets at least a day or two ahead of time.
 I made the cashew cheese the day before and roasted the beets in the morning before I made the salad for lunch.

 Roasted Beet Salad with Cashew Cheese